JakeRoggenbuck/auto-clock-speed/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    get        Get a specific value or status help       Print this message or the help of the given subcommand(s) monitor    Monitor each cpu, its min, max, and current speed, along with the governor run        Run the daemon, this checks and edits your cpu's speed set
+    get           Get a specific value or status help          Prints this message or the help of the given subcommand(s) monitor       Monitor each cpu, it's min, max, and current speed, along with the governor run           Run the daemon, this checks and edit your cpu's speed set           Set a specific value
+    showconfig    Show the current config in use
 ```

 <!--       _